/ Members

 • Information about other dental coverage you may have.

-• Provider’s full name and address.
+• The dentist’s full name and address.

-• Patient’s name.
+• The patient’s name.

-• Date(s) you received service(s).
+• The date(s) you received service(s).

 • The charge for each service in U.S. currency.

-• Description of each service.
+• The description of each service.

 • Where you received the service.

-Payment of claims during grace period
+Payment of claims during grace periods

 For individual Affordable Care Act (ACA) plans, HMSA allows a three-month grace period to pay each premium after the initial premium.
 The grace period for non-ACA Individual and group plans is 31 days.
 If subsequent premiums aren’t paid before the end of the grace period, the plan will end as of the 32nd day after the premium’s due date.